MeetSojitra/MeetSojitra/README.md

 <h1 >Hi there 👋, I'm Mitsu Sojitra</h1>
-<h3 align="center">To obtain a position where I can effectively contribute my skills and abilities to the organization's growth while also advancing my professional career.
+<h3 >To obtain a position where I can effectively contribute my skills and abilities to the organization's growth while also advancing my professional career.
 And Enthusiast for great opportunities and discover the new technology.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=meetsojitra&label=Profile%20views&color=94d6ff&style=plastic" alt="meetsojitra" /> </p>